 Visit forts and towers in Jaisalmer, as it will be a treat to the eye.
 These forts and buildings with a lot of historical significance will provide you with an enriching knowledge of Jaisalmer's history.
 These structures once served the purpose of territorial defense.
 As a result, carefully studying these structures will reveal several significant historical events.
 Their value is further elevated because they not only provide a window into the local cultural heritage but also reveal many aspects of the cultural heritage of India as a whole.

-Most of the forts and towers in Jaisalmer are located on the hills.
+Most of the forts in Jaisalmer are located on the hills.
 They are immense structures, too, as they stretch for several kilometers.
 One of the salient features of these forts and towers is the tall stone structure.
 Winding lanes partition these structures.
 These architectural features bear a lot of resemblance to ancient Greek cities.
 The buildings boast further significance as they were used for forecasting the region's weather.

 Looking at the various features of the forts and towers in Jaisalmer, you will also learn a lot about the grandeur of the royal era of Rajasthan.
 Such a change can hardly be ignored.
 As a result, many tourists come to the place to get a view of these forts and towers.

 List of Forts in Jaisalmer

 This fort, one of the most well-known attractions in Jaisalmer, draws lots of visitors all year long.
 This fort, sometimes referred to as Sonar Quila, is accessible through four enormous doors that lead to the citadel.
 The fort, made of yellow sandstone and carved into a majestic tower, has seen several conflicts between the Bhattis, Mughals, and Rathores.